AntrumTechnologies/antrum-technologies/_support/privacy-policy.md

 While using Our Application, in order to provide features of Our Application, We may collect, with Your prior permission:

 * Information regarding your location
 * Pictures and other information from your Device's camera and photo library

-We use this information to provide features of Our Service, to improve and customize Our Service.
+We use this information to provide features of Our Service.
 The information may be uploaded to the Company's servers and/or a Service Provider's server or it may be simply stored on Your device.

 You can enable or disable access to this information at any time, through Your Device settings.